bludnic/govorilka/README.md

 2. Go to [Credentials](https://console.cloud.google.com/apis/credentials) page and `[CREATE CREDENTIALS] -> API key`
 3. Replace API key in `.env`

+# Configuration

+1. Create a Firebase project.
+Go to `Project settings -> General` and add a new Web App.
+Replace [firebase.config.json](firebase.config.json) with your configuration.
+2. Create a Service Account in `Project settings -> Service accounts` and copy it to `service-account.json` in the root directory.

 # Development

 ```bash